Conveners: Sarah Banks, Ana M. Sobočan (both members of ESWRA)

 A warm welcome to everyone interested in the topic as well as those who would like to join the SWERG SIG.

-Current members and the initiators of the SWERG SIG:
+Initial members – founders of the SWERG SIG: